juanedcabrera/Project1-Game/README.md

 - Canvas - This project will use a many aspects of Canvas, a new language
 - Math - There will be randomization pieces that will need to be created
 - Audio - This will be something that is new to me and I’m not sure how it works

+## Approach  Taken
+Waldo was always one of my favorite games.
+With this game I wanted to give the user the experience of finding and clicking Waldo without knowing the next time that he would be in the same spot.
+Drawing inspiration from games like Assasin's Creed, I thought it would be cool if Waldo could blend in a crowd.
+Using https://www.openpeeps.com/, an open source illustration library of characters, I felt I had the framework to build what I had in mind.
+I built out pseudocode and initial files to prepare my thought process.
+When I started starting with rectangles that would initialize and move from right to left.
+I then added Waldo and start button so the game could start and you could click on Waldo to initialize end game process.
+Then I addeed a timer and put in a feature to reset the game at the end of the timer or when you clicked on Waldo.
+Increased number of peeps (people on the screen) and got a loop to run through the creation of the peeps.
+Then I added flipping of the images so the people are facing the direction they are walking.
+I then put the start button from in the HTML to on the Canvas and added screen messaging through the Canvas.
+Then I added rules, sound, and styling while also fixing bugs.

+## Reflection
+I think this was a very challenging project.
+It was not an easy game to create, required a lot of time, effort, and attention to detail to make it work properly.
+Throughout the development I experienced moments of frustratio, confusion, and even doubted my ability to achieve the intended outcome.
+These feelings often subsided when I finally got to see movement on the screen or be able to click on Waldo specifically.
+By facing these challenging moments I feel like I've learned new skills, gained valuable experience, and become more proficient as a developer.
+While this entire experience was challenging it was incredibly rewarding and made me prideful of my progress.